PravinVedurla/100-days-of-code/log.md

 **Thoughts**: Made some digging into simple Face feature detection and decided to work on a simple face and smile detector with a few add ons from my side.

+## Day 13 : Aug 2, 2018

+**Progress**: Progress on Face Detection project.

+**Thoughts**: Got all the req cascading files and got the code ready.
+Got issues putting up the Cam module to provide active feed to the program so that it can return all the detections sketched on the canvas.